 Pin it for later!
 50 Life Skills That Should Be Taught At Home

 29. Writing letters.
 Letter writing is a lost art it seems, but who doesn’t get excited to see a personalized hand-written letter in the mail from a friend?
-Letter writing is a great way to maintain long distance friendships, not to mention send sympathy and birthday cards to friends.
+Letter writing is a great way to maintain long-distance friendships, not to mention sending sympathy and birthday cards to friends.
 Writing letters also helps kids to learn the proper form for writing a friendly letter.

 30. Complete and return job applications.
-It is also beneficial to learn to write a professional resume.
+Learning how to write a professional resume will be beneficial for them as they pursue future careers.

 Safety